-This article will answer what bromine is, how they affect pool water, and bromine vs chlorine so you can make an educated choice on which chemical is right for your pool.
+This article will answer what bromine is, how it affects pool water, and bromine vs chlorine so you can make an educated choice on which chemical is right for your pool.

 What Is Bromine?